msimet/Stile/doc/systest_basics.rst

 Whisker plots
 -------------

-Whisker plots are child classes of :class:`BaseWhiskerPlotSysTest`.
+Whisker plots are child classes of :class:`stile.sys_tests.BaseWhiskerPlotSysTest`.
 They're the standard weak lensing whisker plots: visualizations of the shear field using headless arrows.
 The predefined types are:

 - **Star**: whisker plot of shapes of PSF stars
 - **PSF**: whisker plot of PSF shapes at the location of PSF stars
 - **Residual**: whisker plot of (star shape-PSF shape)
-- **None**: an empty :class:`BaseWhiskerPlotSysTest` class instance, which can be used for multiple types of whisker plots.
-See the documentation for :class:`BaseWhiskerPlotSysTest` (especially the method :func:`whiskerPlot`) for more details.
+- **None**: an empty :class:`stile.sys_tests.BaseWhiskerPlotSysTest` class instance, which can be used for multiple types of whisker plots.
+See the documentation for :class:`stile.sys_tests.BaseWhiskerPlotSysTest` (especially the method :func:`whiskerPlot <stile.sys_tests.BaseWhiskerPlotSysTest.whiskerPlot>`) for more details.
 Note that this type has a different call signature than the other methods and that it lacks many of the convenience variables the other WhiskerPlots have, such as self.objects_list and self.required_quantities.

-Calls to child classes of :class:`BaseWhiskerPlotSysTest` return ``matplotlib.figure.Figure`` instances and can be saved directly as images, but a ``.plot()`` attribute is included
+Calls to child classes of :class:`stile.sys_tests.BaseWhiskerPlotSysTest` return :class:`matplotlib.figure.Figure` instances and can be saved directly as images, but a :func:`.plot` method is included
-(that just returns the figure passed to it) so the plotting interface is the same as other :class:`SysTests <SysTest>`.
+(that just returns the figure passed to it) so the plotting interface is the same as other :class:`SysTests <stile.sys_tests.SysTest>`.

 Scatter plots
 -------------

-Scatter plots are child classes of :class:`BaseScatterPlotSysTest`.
+Scatter plots are child classes of :class:`stile.sys_tests.BaseScatterPlotSysTest`.
 They generate scatter plots of the data plus a linear regression fit through the scattered points.
 There is also an optional comparison trendline at :math:`y=0` or :math:`x=y` (or a user-defined function).
 The predefined types are:

 - **StarVsPSFG1**: star vs PSF g1
 - **StarVsPSFG2**: star vs PSF g2